Robert David Bennett: Early life

 Robert David Bennett was born on 12 September 1875 at Hutchesontown in inner-city Glasgow, Scotland, the eldest child of David Bennett and Jane (née Borland).
 His father was a carpenter by profession.

 Bennett and his family emigrated to Australia aboard the Energia, arriving at Sydney on 4 June 1886.

 Move to Midland Junction

 Robert Bennett and Elizabeth Steele were married in 1897 at Fremantle, Western Australia.
 The couple had a daughter, Margaret, born in 1898 at Fremantle.

-By 1905 Bennett and his family were living in the community of Midland Junction district near Perth, where Bennett worked as a painter.
-'Bob' Bennett trained local football teams; he was the senior trainer of the Midland Junction Football Club in 1906 and 1907.
+By 1905 Bennett and his family were living in the Midland Junction district near Perth, where Bennett worked as a painter.
+He was the senior trainer of the Midland Junction Football Club in 1906 and 1907.
 Bennett was also "well known in boxing circles" and managed local boxing matches at Midland Junction.

 Outrages at Midland

 When Bennett was convicted of the sexual assault of a 10-year-old girl in March 1911, and following his controversial release from prison in June 1914, several instances of sexual assaults that preceded his 1911 conviction were reported in the press.
 It was stated that "there was strong presumption that he was guilty of tampering with little children on more than two or three other occasions" in the Midland Junction district.
 After Bennett's committal hearing the Midland Junction newspaper, The Swan Express, reported that "the present offence, the one committed three months ago, and a similar crime perpetrated about three years ago, all occurred within 100 yards of the Town Hall".
 After a series of cases of interference with little children had occurred at Midland "the name of Bennett was so freely coupled with the outrages that to a large extent he was ostracised by his shop mates".